gchq/stroom-docs/install-guide/installation/version-7/configuration.md

 > **Version Information:** Created with Stroom v7.0
 > **Last Updated:** 2021-06-23

-Stroom and its associated services can be deployed in may ways (single node docker stack, non-docker cluster, kubernetes, etc).
+Stroom and its associated services can be deployed in various ways (single node docker stack, non-docker cluster, kubernetes, etc).
 This document will cover two types of deployment:

 * Single node stroom_core docker stack.